 ........i don't buy slabbed books outside of ebay though, as i trust my own grading skills and like to leaf through a book before i buy...........

-How many CGC encapsulated books have you opened?
+How many CGC books do you think I own?

 Right now, I buy slabbed books of lines that I love to collect like ASM.
 When I start buying slabbed books of like Luke Cage or DD, then I'll become an investor as I have an alterior motive for making that purchase...I'm buying it not b/c I like it but for the sole purpose of selling it at a profit..